 - Top God: He thinks he is this and dismisses the Apocalypse as a "slap fight between a couple of angels" since the world cannot end until the Midgard Serpent Jörmungandr rises up and he gets eaten by a giant wolf.
 Lucifer proves him wrong.

-Baldur (Norse God of Light, Beauty, Love & Happiness)
+Baldur (God of Light, Beauty, Love & Happiness)